thycotic/ss-docs/secret-import-and-export/index.md

 The following secret template settings **are** transferred with the XML export or import:

 - Edit Requires

 - Field slug Names

-- Hide on View
+- Edit Requires

 - Is Required?

-- Keep Secret Name History
+- Edit Requires

 - One-time password settings

-- Secret template icons
+- Edit Requires

 - Type descriptions

 - Validate password requirements on create or edit

 The following secret template settings are **not** transferred:

 - Associated secrets

 - Launcher settings

-- Password changing settings
+- Associated secrets

 - Session recording enabled

 > **Note:** You *can* use this XML import and export to transfer between on-premises and cloud editions.